 Amwekety (Bush Plum), 2001

-In this beautifully subtle work, Gracie depicts her Bush Plum (Amwekety) Dreaming, which is associated with her traditional country of Mosquito Bore some 263 kms north of Alice Springs.
+In this beautifully subtle work, painted in May 2001, Gracie depicts her Bush Plum (Amwekety) Dreaming, which is associated with her traditional country of Mosquito Bore some 263 kms north of Alice Springs.

-Using an aerial perspective Gracie’s delicate dotting and colour variation depicts the surrounding landscape during summer months when seeds from the Bush Plum are split open and the husks are strewn over the ground.
+Using an almost monochromatic style, Gracie’s delicate dotting depicts an aerial perspective of the surrounding landscape during summer months when seeds from the Bush Plum are split open and the husks are strewn over the ground.